Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid Help Center](http://help.ecwid.com "Ecwid Help")

 == Changelog ==
+= 6.12.2 - Jun 14, 2023 =
+- In this version, we have improved a feature: live-preview mode for the Storefront block.
+We have also enabled it by default for all of our users.
+This feature allows you to see how your storefront will look on the front-end of your website in real-time in Gutenberg editor, making it easier to design and customize your ecommerce website.
+We hope you enjoy these updates and look forward to your feedback.

 = 6.12.1 - Jun 08, 2023 =
 - We fixed several issues with the live-preview feature for the Storefront block in the Gutenberg edito.
 The block now correctly displays changes in tablet and mobile preview mode in real-time.
 Additionally, we improved the performance of the preview this ecommerce block, so changes are now reflected more quickly.